scratchfoundation/scratch-gui/README.md

 npm install
 ```

-## Playground
+## Getting started
-This requires Node.js to be installed.
+Running the project requires Node.js to be installed.

-## Running the Playground
+## Running
 Open a Command Prompt or Terminal in the repository and run:
 ```bash
 npm start